 Should I Use Blockfolio?

-Blockfolio is by no means a perfect portfolio tracking application.
+Blockfolio is by no means a perfect portfolio app.
 One thing that should be addressed is the alleged data mining they performed on their users in 2017; according to Reddit and other social media, the company used its user’s data to front-run cryptocurrency markets.

 The team responded to the issue by categorically denying that they’ve performed any kind of spying or market manipulation.
 The rumors didn’t make much sense honestly since anyone can enter false holdings and trades into their Blockfolio account, making trading based on this data pretty suicidal.